The Mayor's Office of Tauranga City hosts approximately one citizenship ceremony each month.

 Invitations to a citizenship ceremony are sent from the Department of Internal Affairs.

-Citizen Ceremony 2023 dates
+Citizen Ceremony 2025 dates

-Citizen ceremonies resume from February 2023.
 Note we allocate candidates based on when they were approved with invitations sent via email 3-5 weeks before the ceremony.

-All ceremonies will be held at Baycourt
+All ceremonies are held at Baycourt, Durham Street.

 Frequently asked questions